will-hanlen/website/src/creativity.md

 We overcome this by consistently creating valuable things and sharing them with others.

 Creativity is cooking a delicious meal, working on a car, writing computer code, anything that forces you to solve problems.
-The act of consistent creation connects us to being human, teaches us about ourselves, gives us valuable skills, and ultimately provides a path towards personal meaning.
+The act of consistent *creation connects us to being human, teaches us about ourselves, gives us valuable skills*, and ultimately provides a path towards personal meaning.
-*It is necessary for a fulfilling life.*
+It is necessary for a fulfilling life.

 ## 1st order benefits